nv-morpheus/Morpheus/docs/source/getting_started.md

-  delay            (Deprecated) Delay results for a certain duration. filter           Filter message by a classification threshold. from-azure       Source stage is used to load Azure Active Directory messages. from-cloudtrail  Load messages from a Cloudtrail directory. from-duo         Source stage is used to load Duo Authentication messages. inf-pytorch      Perform inference with PyTorch. inf-triton       Perform inference with Triton Inference Server.
+  delay            (Deprecated) Delay results for a certain duration. filter           Filter message by a classification threshold. from-azure       Source stage is used to load Azure Active Directory messages. from-cloudtrail  Load messages from a CloudTrail directory. from-duo         Source stage is used to load Duo Authentication messages. inf-pytorch      Perform inference with PyTorch. inf-triton       Perform inference with Triton Inference Server.